FrosteAto/Khione/README.md

 Est. Size  ~5.4 GB
 Packages   90 (pacman)
 ```
+Khione Desktop is a full daily-driver environment with programming, productivity, gaming, and creative tools already installed.

 Where it all began.
 After one too many rounds of distro-hopping and reinstalling everything from scratch, I scripted my way to a distro with EVERYTHING I need pre-installed - not a 'bloat is the enemy' minimal setup, though it's still light and efficient.